Bless your heart:

 a phrase common to the Southern United States.
 The phrase has multiple meanings and is used to express genuine sympathy but sometimes as an insult that conveys condescension, derision, or contempt.
 It may also be spoken as a precursor to an insult to mitigate its severity.

-Trying to understand racism is like diving into a complex realm of subtleties—a spectrum far from just black-and-white.
-The ideology of racism didn't dissipate with the desegregation of education or the integration of social circles; it lingered.
+Trying to understand racism is diving into a complex realm of subtleties—a spectrum far from just black-and-white.
+The ideology of racism didn't dissipate with the desegregation, it lingered.

-Bless Your Heart is my way of unveiling the intricacies of racism.
-It's not solely about words; it's a visual representation of hatred.
-I want my audience to see the attempts of equalizing were just as hurtful as it was devaluing.
+Bless Your Heart unveils the intricacies of racism.
+Focusing past words; it's a visual representation of hatred.
+I want my audience to see the attempts to equalize were just as hurtful as it was devaluing.

-I've linked the flags predominantly flown in the Southern United States and illuminated how they are depicted by black people and people of colour.
-While they may seem innocent from a non-black perspective, each flag depicted here has separated from its original meaning and has ultimately traced Its lineage to hatred.
-The Black community shares a familial bond.
-Creating a sense of anonymity helped convey that we’re not an individual, we’re a collective.
-The trauma from this life binds us together, making even strangers feel like family.
+I've linked the flags predominantly flown in the Southern United States and highlighted how they are depicted by the BIPOC community.
+While they may seem innocent from a non-black perspective, each flag depicted has separated from its original meaning and has ultimately traced Its lineage to hatred.